The Camino de Santiago.

 Google Camino de Santiago (“Road to Santiago”) and you’ll see that there are millions of entries, a daunting 160,000,000 when recently checked (July 2021)!!!
 And those entries don’t include the numerous guide books, personal diaries and chronicles, newspaper and magazine articles etc. that the Camino has generated!

 But what is the Camino de Santiago all about?
-Briefly, it refers to a pilgrimage route for Christians Butwhose history goes back to medieval times and whose destination was the city of Santiago de Compostela, now capital of the Autonomous Community of Galicia in North West Spain.
-There, pilgrims prayed at the tomb of Sant Yago (in English, Saint James), one of the twelve disciples called upon by Jesus to spread the Christian message.
+Briefly, it refers to a pilgrimage route for Christians whose history goes back to medieval times and whose destination was the town of Santiago de Compostela, now capital of the Autonomous Community of Galicia in North West Spain.
+There, pilgrims prayed at the tomb of Sant Yago/ Iago (in English, Saint James), one of the twelve disciples called upon by Jesus to spread the Christian message.
 It is from Sant Yago that we get “Santiago.”

 The Saint’s remains, we are told, rest in a silver chest in a crypt below the high altar of the imposing Cathedral together with the bones of two of his followers, Sts.
 Atanasio (Athanasius) and Teodoro (Theodore).

 But how did the remains of one of Christ’s disciples who was martyred in Jerusalem in 44 AD end up in what was then an obscure village in the isolated and primitive North West of Spain, so far removed from the Holy Land?
 And why did St. James become so revered that his resting place grew to be one of principal pilgrimage routes for Christians during the Medieval times, surpassed in importance only by Jerusalem and Rome?